mehlda/EmbeddedLinux/hw03/readme.txt

 initialized.
 Simply run the included install.sh  file to install the needed npm packages and run the program.
 Use the quit button on a breadboard or Ctrl-C to quit the program.
-Wire buttons for up, down, left, and right movement, as well as quit, and the LED matrix for the display, and the TMP101 sensors for erase, instructions below.
+Wire buttons for up, down, left, and right movement, as well as quit, and the LED matrix for the display, and the TMP101 sensors for erase and color swap, instructions below.

 Etch-a-Sketch Wiring instructions:
 Place 5 normally-open buttons on a breadboard.
 Wire one side of each button to 3.3 V. Wire